KIT-IBPT/epics-mrf/README.md

 Breaking changes in version 2.x
 -------------------------------

-The signature of the IOC shell functions for configuring UDP/IP communication with devices has changed in version 2.x.
+The names and signature of the IOC shell functions for configuring UDP/IP communication with devices has changed in version 2.x.
 Please refer to the [upgrade instructions](docs/upgrading.md) for details.

 Copyright / License